wtfutil/wtfdocs/content/modules/bamboohr.md

 weight: 10
 ---

-Connects to the BambooHR API and displays who will be Away today.
+Connects to the BambooHR API and displays who will be away today.

 ## Configuration